Dog owners face a big challenge. They buy a good car seat cover to keep their car clean. But their dog ends up chewing it up.

 dogs chew seat covers.
 Let's find ways to stop it.

-Strategies to Stop Your Dog from Chewing Seat Covers
+How to Prevent Your Dog from Chewing the Seat Cover

 Here are some solutions that worked: